dynaconf/dynaconf/docs/configuration.md

 ### **includes**

-After the load of files specified in `settings_files` Dynaconf will load all the files added to `includes` in a post load process.
+After loading the files specified in `settings_files` dynaconf will load all the files added to `includes` in a post-load process.

 - type: list
 - default: []